d12frosted/elpa-mirror/gnu/denote-readme.txt

   The `KEYWORDS' field consists of one or more entries demarcated by an underscore (the separator is inserted automatically).
 Each keyword is a string provided by the user at the relevant prompt which broadly describes the contents of the entry.

-Keywords that need to be more than one-word-long must be written with hyphens: any other character, such as spaces or the plus sign is automatically converted into a hyphen.
+  Optionally, when the user option `denote-allow-multi-word-keywords' is non-nil, keywords that need to be more than one-word-long are written with hyphens: any other character, such as spaces or the plus sign is automatically converted into a hyphen.
 So when `emacs_library' appears in a file name, it is interpreted as two distinct keywords, whereas `emacs-library' is one keyword.
 This is reflected in how the keywords are recorded in the note ([Front matter]).
-While Denote supports multi-word keywords by default, the user option `denote-allow-multi-word-keywords' can be set to nil to forcibly join all words into one, meaning that an input of `word1 word2' will be written as `word1word2'.
+While Denote optional supports multi-word keywords, default `nil' value of `denote-allow-multi-word-keywords' forcibly joins all words into one, meaning that an input of `word1 word2' will be written as `word1word2'.

   The `EXTENSION' is the file type.
 By default, it is `.org' (`org-mode') though the user option `denote-file-type' provides